 Welcome to FEAR 2025

-The Second International Workshop on Formal Ethical Agents and Robots (FEAR) will be held on 4 November 2025 with co-located tutorial scheduled for 3 November 2025 both at the Nancy Rothwell Building, the University of Manchester, UK.
+The Second International Workshop on Formal Ethical Agents and Robots (FEAR) will be held on 4 November 2025 with co-located tutorial scheduled for 3 November 2025 both at the Kilburn Building, the University of Manchester, UK.

 Overview